nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2019f/syllabus.md

       pub_date: 2018
       isbn: 978-15-932795-0-9
       textbook_message: |
         **This version of the book is available for free online.
-You do not need to buy this book.
+You DO NOT need to buy this book.
 In addition, the online version is interactive, allowing you to try out code and explore the output while you read.**

         A print version is available from No Starch Press.
 If you would like to purchase the book, you can get there from the book website.
       isbn_url: https://isbnsearch.org/isbn/9781593279509